 Multiple varieties of ants exist, but there are many species found predominantly in Florida, including the white footed ant.
-Officially known as Technomyrmex difficilis, the white footed ants are not dangerous - they don’t bite, sting, or cause structural damage - but they are a nuisance nonetheless.
+Officially known as Technomyrmex difficilis, the white footed are not dangerous - they don’t bite, sting, or cause structural damage - but they are a nuisance nonetheless.

 White footed ants create super colonies.
 They reproduce in large numbers since half their entire colony is composed of fertile, reproductive females.
-You are most likely to find these ants foraging for food in your kitchen to bring back to their nestmates.
+You are most likely to find these foraging for food in your kitchen to bring back to their nestmates.

-They prefer to nest at ground level, which is why your soffit offers such a convenient way for ants to sneak into your home.
+They prefer to nest at ground level, which is why your soffit offers such a convenient way for them to sneak into your home.
 The foraging ants create trails as they travel, and you may find signs of these trails if you inspect your soffit or surrounding roof.

 How to Combat an Ant Infestation

 It’s not enough to combat white footed ants with ant traps on the floor.
 You need to hire an experienced pest control company with the tools and detailed understanding of ant behavior.